ivangeevo/btwr-core/## Changelog.md

 ## v???(dev)
 + Added a new mod tag "NEUTERABLE_CREEPERS" which specifies which creeper entity types can be sheared.
 Developers can add their custom creepers to this tag to make them shearable.
 + Added a new class "NeuteredCreeperTextures" which allows developers to add sheared texture variants for their custom creeper.
-+ Changed configuration options for server settings to be handled with Supermartijn642's Config Lib instead of Cloth Config API which is used only for client side config options.
++ Changed/Generally improved Mod Menu configuration option screens to better show how configuration options work
-+ Changed all current configuration options to require world reload and be manually editable because of the above change.
-The configuration files are found in the "config/btwr" folder of your world.
++ Changed all configuration options setting to be handled with Supermartijn642's Config Lib internally instead of Cloth Config API, which is used only for client side config options.
+Cloth Config is still used for creating all screens for access through Mod Menu.
 + Changed the creeper shearing modification to use Fabric Data Attachments instead of only using mixins.
 + Updated the mod to BTWR: Shared Library 0.63